Food Safety: Fridge Storage & Maintenance

 - Raw (meat, fish, and other ‘raw’ items like eggs)

-Read on to learn more about maintaining the correct temperature, the four-hour rule, and your free fridge organisation chart.
+Learn more about maintaining the correct temperature, the four-hour rule, and your free fridge organisation chart.

 - Ready To Eat